 Ibrahim Afellay is a name known by many, despite playing just 21 times for Barcelona and having played at such other teams as Stoke City, Schalke 04 and Olympiacos.
-Afellay is one of the latest to have suffered from the ‘wonderkid’ curse.
+Afellay is another player to have suffered from the ‘wonderkid’ curse.
 Others who have succumbed to this curse include Bojan Krkic and Freddy Adu but Afellay’s story is worth sharing now – the others having been done to death in the past.

 Ibrahim Afellay was born in Utrecht in the Netherlands to Moroccan parents, who emigrated to Holland in the 60’s.
 Afellay’s father passed away when he was young, leaving his mother to look after both him and his brother Ali.
 Ibrahim Afellay’s football career began with local side VSK before signing for the youth of USV Elinkwijk, a team in the Hoofdklasse, the second highest division in Dutch amateur football.
 Afellay played for Elinkwijk from the age of 4 up until he was 9 before, at the age of 10, PSV Eindhoven snapped him up for their youth academy.